 Egersund near Stavanger and Tønsberg by the Oslofjord are both cities that are regularly named among Norway’s best Christmas towns.
 In Fredrikstad on the Eastern shores of the Oslofjord, the Gamlebyen old town creates an enchanting atmosphere for pre-Christmas celebrations, with festive music, niche shops, and Christmas markets.

-9. Sleep in Santa’s giant gingerbread house
+9. Spend the night in Santa’s giant gingerbread house

 After a day filled with fun in the snow, you can heat up in the spa and swimming pool at Savalen Fjellhotel.
 In the weeks leading up to Christmas, the town arranges fun holiday activities at weekends.
 And once the new year is here, Santas from around the world gather in Savalen to compete in the annual Santa Claus Winter Games.

-10. Christmas in Kongeparken amusement park
+10. Christmas in the Kongeparken amusement park

 A visit to Kongeparken can be combined with Christmas shopping in nearby Stavanger and Sandnes, two cities that have good transport connections and that are well worth a visit in their own right.